stakater/Reloader/README.md

 **Note:** The old `:` delimited key value mappings are deprecated and if provided will be translated to `key=value`.
 Likewise, if a wildcard value is provided (e.g. `key:*`) it will be translated to the standalone `key` which checks for key existence.

-These selectors can be combined together, for example with:
+These selectors can be combined, for example with:

 ```yaml
 --resource-label-selector=reloader=enabled,key-exists,another-label in (value1,value2,value3)